wallarm/product-documentation/docs/latest/api-policy-enforcement/overview.md

 --8<-- "../include/api-policies-enforcement/api-policies-violations.md"

+API Policy Enforcement has limits by time (50 ms) and request size (1024 KB) - when exceeding this limits, Wallarm stops processing the request and creates the **Specification processing overlimit** [event](viewing-events.md#overlimit-events) in the **Attacks** section, saying that one of this limits was exceeded.
+The request itself is not blocked.
+To change limits or Wallarm behavior (from monitoring of overlimits to blocking such requests), contact [Wallarm Support](mailto:support@wallarm.com).

 Note that API Policy Enforcement adds its regulation to a usual [attack detection](../about-wallarm/protecting-against-attacks.md) performed by the Wallarm node and does not replaces it, so your traffic will be checked both for the absence of the attack signs and for correspondence to your specification.

 ## Setup